cgraeff/EOS/README.md

 * Remove product files with `make clean`;
 * Arguments may be passed with `make ARGS="-p Set" run`, where `-p Set` stand for example arguments;
+* Run for many parameters sets at once using `make multirun` or `make ARGS="-t 10" multirun`, where `-t 10` stands for example arguments.
+The sets must be listed in the `MULTIRUN_SETS` variable in the `Makefile` at the root dir;
 * Run tests with `make tests` (it is a shortcut to `make ARGS="-a" run` with the default parameterization);

-When running on the default tree (that is, on the cloned dir), the results can be plotted with
+When running on the default tree (that is, on the cloned or downloade dir), the results can be plotted with
 * Plot results with `make graph`
+* Plot results for multirun with `make mgraph`.
+This also plots the `multioutput/gnuplot.gpi` which may access files for multiple parameters sets and is useful for making plots comparing results for different sets;
 * Plot tests with `make tgraph`;

+Two files for each plot will be created, a `png` file and a `tex` file.
+The second is a version created using the `tiks` terminal for `gnuplot` and can be used directly into `(pdf)latex`.
+The advantage is a much cleaner plot and proper `latex` equations and text in labels.

 ## Code structure